Considerations:

 Disinfect weekly

-- Soak medicine cup and mask in half strength vinegar for at least 10 minutes or overnight
+- Soak medicine cup and mask in half strength vinegar for at least (1 part distilled white vinegar, 3 parts warm water soluction) for 30-60 minutes

 - Rinse with water